INFORMSJoC/2024.0546/results/connections/readme.md

-In this folder, we show the numercial results on the connections model introduced in Jackson & Wolinsky (1996).
+In this folder, we show the results of the comparison between LogTP and LinTP on the connections model introduced in Jackson & Wolinsky (1996). (in Section 5.3)

 # Setup
 We assume the agents are located on a circle.
 That is,  every agent can only make